 If you’re installing FusionAuth on your own server, use the following guide as a baseline for securing the network services.
 If you need further assistance to secure FusionAuth, please ask a question on Stack Overflow or open an issue on Github if you have additional questions.
-If you have a support contract you may send a request to email@example.com.
+If you have a licensed edition you may send a request to email@example.com.

 See the Configuration Reference for more information on default port configuration.
 The documentation below assumes the default port configuration.

 If FusionAuth Search is running on the same system as the FusionAuth App service and you’re only running a single instance of FusionAuth